Athale08/KA-170324/README.md

-# WebBrowser Automation framework using cuucmber and TestNG
+# WebBrowser Automation framework using Cucumber and TestNG

 This Project is based on selenium webdriver with Cucumber & TestNG using Java language